- How to read a balance sheet.

-As you embark on the road toward business ownership, there are a lot of daunting tasks that might discourage would-be Acquisition Entrepreneurs from continuing the journey.
+As you embark on the road toward business ownership, many daunting tasks might discourage would-be Acquisition Entrepreneurs from continuing the journey.
 New obstacles present themselves at nearly every turn.

-For example, how do you gauge the financial health of a business without all of the pertinent information?
-This is made more difficult by the sheer amount of data that you need to pore over when analyzing a company.
+For example, how do you gauge a business's financial health without all the pertinent information?
+This is made more difficult by the sheer amount of data you need to pore when analyzing a company.

-During the due diligence phase, the checklist of required documents alone is enough to use up the ink in any standard Bic pen – not to mention understanding what those documents are telling you.
+During the due diligence phase, the checklist of required documents alone is enough to use up the ink in any standard Bic pen – not to mention understanding what those documents tell you.

-In this article, we’re going to walk you through some of the basic (but most important) documents you’ll come across during the process of buying a business and teach you the fundamentals required to understand them.
+In this article, we will walk you through some of the basic (but most important) documents you’ll come across while buying a business and teach you the fundamentals required to understand them.

-Financial statements are the tools that any entrepreneur will use to judge a company’s overall performance.
+Financial statements are the tools any entrepreneur uses to judge a company’s overall performance.
 Once you’re able to understand them, you’ll be able to make informed decisions to help you expand the business, improve your profit, and catch any problems before they get out of hand.
-You should think of the due diligence process as an important step in your career, just as much as acquiring and operating a business is a part of your career.
+You should consider the due diligence process an important step in your career, just as much as acquiring and operating a business is a part of your career.

 Acquiring a business requires a systematic approach.
 It takes discipline and work.
-You should think of the due diligence process as an important step in your career, just as much as acquiring and operating a business is a part of your career.
+You should consider the due diligence process an important step in your career, just as much as acquiring and operating a business is a part of your career.

 What Are Financial Statements?

-There are three types of financial statements that any C-level executive or interested investor would normally concern themselves with: the profit & loss (P&L) report, the balance sheet, and the cash flow statement.
-When looking at any of these reports, it’s ideal to compare items over a period of at least two years, and preferably more.
+Any C-level executive or interested investor would normally concern themselves with three types of financial statements: the profit & loss (P&L) report, the balance sheet, and the cash flow statement.
+When looking at any of these reports, it’s ideal to compare items over at least two years, preferably more.

 To begin with, let’s take a look at the three primary types of statements and what role each one has when doing an analysis of a business.